How to Deal with Insomnia After Quitting Alcohol

 If it has been months and you are still struggling to understand how to deal with alcohol insomnia or other severe sleep disturbances in recovery, it may be time to get help.
 You may have a sleep disorder that needs its own attention.
 A sleep doctor or specialist may be able to help you overcome these problems once and for all.

-If you have yet to get help for a drinking problem or another substance use disorder, stop waiting.
-At Banyan Heartland, we want to help.
+If you can’t sleep without alcohol and have yet to get help for a drinking problem or another substance use disorder, stop waiting.
+At Banyan, our Illinois rehabs want to help.
 Call us today at 888-280-4763.

 Sources: